DEV Community

 b) Lerna-Lite's project with pnpm workspace and 2FA (OTP)

 To deal with the OTP (or any other 2FA), we can use wait-for-secrets.
 When comparing this approach with the previous basic usage, we can see that the Lerna-Lite Version & Publish were split into 2 separate tasks.
-The reason is simple, calling the OTP too early would timeout even before reaching the publish phase, so calling the OTP just before the publish is ideal to make sure the token is still valid at the time of the publish.
+The reason is simple, calling the OTP too early would timeout even before reaching the publish phase, so calling the OTP just before the publish is ideal to make sure that the token is still valid at the time of the publish.

 Note Lerna-Lite/Lerna uses NPM to publish on the registry, even if you set "npmClient": "pnpm" (or Yarn), which is actually a good thing since Yarn does not yet support Provenance.